What Is A Car Bill of Sale in Ontario?

 Without a UVIP, you cannot legally sell a used car in Ontario.
 If you try to sell a vehicle without a UVIP, you risk committing an offence under the Highway Traffic Act.
 Without a UVIP, the buyer will run into trouble registering the vehicle.

 Your car must prove that it passes the minimum safety standards in Ontario by obtaining a safety standards certificate (SSC).
-All vehicles must have an SSC before they can be legally roadworthy.
+A Safety Standards Certificate is required to register a used vehicle and obtain licence plates in Ontario, but it is not required to sell the vehicle itself.

 While you can buy and sell used cars that lack safety standards certificates, you cannot put a license plate on a vehicle that does not have one.
 As a seller, you don’t need to get an SSC for your used vehicle, but it will put a buyer’s mind at ease if you do, which can lead to a faster, easier sale.